sygmaprotocol/sygma-sdk/examples/evm-to-substrate-fungible-transfer/README.md

 ```

 The example will use `ethers` in conjuction with the sygma-sdk to
-create a transfer from `Goerli` to `Rococo-Phala` with a GPHA token.
+create a transfer from `Sepolia` to `Rococo-Phala` with a GPHA token.

 Replace the placeholder values in the `.env` file with your own Ethereum wallet private key, and your own destination Substrate address within the script.